Financial and Compliance Audit of the Department of Transportation, Airports DivisionPosted on Jan 6, 2022 in Summary

-THE PRIMARY PURPOSE of the audit was to form an opinion on the fairness of the presentation of the financial statements of the Department of Transportation, Airports Division, as of and for the fiscal year ended June 30, 2020, and to comply with the requirements of Title 2, U.S. Code of Federal Regulations, Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), which set forth audit requirements for state and local governmental units that receive federal awards.
+THE PRIMARY PURPOSE of the audit was to form an opinion on the fairness of the presentation of the financial statements of the Department of Transportation, Airports Division, as of and for the fiscal year ended June 30, 2021.
 The audit was conducted by KPMG LLP.

-FOR THE FISCAL YEAR ended June 30, 2020, DOT-Airports reported total revenues of $569 million and total expenses of $561 million, resulting in an increase in net position of $8 million.
-Revenues consisted of (1) $151 million in concession fees, (2) $74 million in landing fees, (3) $148 million in rentals, (4) $94 million in facility charges, (5) $67 million in federal operating and capital grants, and (6) $35 million in interest and other revenues.
+FOR THE FISCAL YEAR ended June 30, 2021, DOT-Airports reported total revenues of $540 million and total expenses of $604 million, resulting in a decrease in net position of $64 million.
+Revenues consisted of (1) $59 million in concession fees, (2) $62 million in landing fees, (3) $152 million in rentals, (4) $49 million in facility charges, (5) $201 million in federal operating and capital grants, and (6) $17 million in interest and other revenues.

-THERE WERE NO REPORTED DEFICIENCIES in internal control over financial reporting that were required to be reported under Government Auditing Standards.
-There were no findings that were considered material weaknesses in internal control over compliance in accordance with the Uniform Guidance.
+THERE WERE NO MATERIAL WEAKNESSES in internal control over financial reporting that were required to be reported under Government Auditing Standards.

 |About the Division